Pan-Africanism: In the United States

-The Council on African Affairs (CAA): founded in 1937 by Max Yergan and Paul Robeson, the CAA was the first major U.S. organization whose focus was on providing pertinent and up-to-date information about pan-Africanism across the United States, particularly to African Americans.
-Probably the most successful campaign of the council was for South African famine relief in 1946.
+The Council on African Affairs (CAA): founded in 1937 by Max Yergan and Paul Robeson, the CAA was the first major U.S. organization whose focus was on providing pertinent and up-to-date information about Pan-Africanism across the United States, particularly to African Americans.
+Perhaps the most successful campaign of the council was for South African famine relief in 1946.
 The CAA was hopeful that, following World War II, there would be a move towards Third World independence under the trusteeship of the United Nations.
 To the CAA's dismay, the proposals introduced by the U.S. government to the conference in April/May 1945 set no clear limits on the duration of colonialism and no motions towards allowing territorial possessions to move towards self-government.

 Liberal supporters abandoned the CAA, and the federal government cracked down on its operations.
-In 1953 the CAA was charged with subversion under the McCarran Internal Security Act.
+In 1953, the CAA was charged with subversion under the McCarran Internal Security Act.
 Its principal leaders, including Robeson, W. E. B. Du Bois, and Alphaeus Hunton (1903–70), were subjected to harassment, indictments, and in the case of Hunton, imprisonment.
 Under the weight of internal disputes, government repression, and financial hardships, the Council on African Affairs disbanded in 1955.